-When we weren’t eating cold cereal, weekday breakfasts as a kid involved one of three prepared dishes: oatmeal, Cream of Wheat, or a pan-fried slice of bread with an egg cracked in the center.
-In our house, these egg-in-toast numbers were named One-Eyed-Jacks, though I’ve since heard them called Winkies, Eggs-in-A-Hole, and Bullseyes.
-It’s a rather efficient method for getting a filling breakfast into hungry tummies that demands little of the cook.
+When I was a kid, breakfast meant one of three things: cold cereal (never the “good” kind), hot oatmeal, or a pan-fried slice of bread with an egg cracked in the center.
+In our house we called them One-Eyed-Jacks, though Winkies, Toad-in-A-Holes, and Bullseyes are all fair game.
+Whatever you call them, it’s a rather efficient method for getting a filling breakfast into hungry tummies that demands little of the cook.

-This recipe takes that basic preparation and subs in one of the all-time-favorite kid foods, the bagel, for toast.
-I’ve upped the nutritional ante by including fresh spinach that gets quickly wilted in the same pan you cook the egg and topping the whole lot with a sprinkling of grated cheese.
-The spinach and cheese are optional; even without them, Egg in a Bagel Hole remains a nourishing meal, particularly if you can get a whole grain bagel into the mix.
+This recipe takes that basic preparation and subs in a bagel slice for toast.
+I’ve upped the nutritional ante by adding fresh spinach and a little grated cheese to the top, both of which are entirely optional.
+Even without them, Egg in a Bagel Hole remains a nourishing meal, particularly if you can get a whole grain bagel into the mix.

 The key, really, is to slice the bagel into three rounds instead of two, which allows for a crispy outside and even balance of egg to bread.
 Cutting bagels in thirds can be useful for other preparations as well, something I wrote about a while back here.

 The cooking time varies based on how you like your eggs.
 I find these are particularly pleasing with a soft yolk.
-If you’ re concerned about serving your family eggs that aren’t cooked through, especially if you have little ones or preganant people under your roof, consider using pasteurized eggs such as Safest Choice.
-These eggs are gently heated just enough to eliminate unsavory bacteria while still keeping the shell intact.
+If you’ re concerned about serving your family eggs that aren’t cooked through, especially if you have little ones or pregnant people under your roof, consider using pasteurized eggs such as Safest Choice.

 Opting to cook the egg firm has its upside too, since it can be wrapped in a napkin and pressed into small hands as your kids head out the door for the day.
 A meal on the go.